- This event has passed.

 Piet Oudolf Story.
 The first half of this presentation traces Deborah’s discovery of Oudolf’s work, her research on his plant combinations, and her use of that research to create a garden in his style.
 In the second half of Deborah’s presentation, she examines the historical context in which Piet Oudolf emerged as a landscape designer and provides an introduction to his principles of landscape design.

 Log into your ELA member account to view tickets.
-This is a free but registration is required.
+The event is a free, but registration is required.